rl1987/trickster.dev/tricksterblog/content/post/captcha-solver-services-for-scraping-and-automation.md

 * Solving simple puzzles.
 * Hearing a word on audio and writing it down.

-Once the user passes the challenge, access it granted.
+Once the user passes the challenge, access is granted.

 CAPTCHAs can be used for security purposes (e.g. to prevent password bruteforcing) or to fight any kind of automation (scraping, auto-purchasing eCommerce products, etc.).